LinkdropHQ/linkdrop-batch-sdk/README.md

 We can add support of any EVM-based chain by request.
 Please contact us If you need to use Linkdrop on other networks.

 ## Getting Started
-To start using SDK, first you need to create a campaign using Linkdrop Dashboard.
-Refer to documentation for more info.

 ## Initializing SDK